 CARS.COM — Admit it: You've been there.
 We all have.
 You were making great time.
 You were trying to beat rush hour.
 You wanted to wait until the next food stop or bathroom break.
-But you cut it too close.
+But you overestimated your gas mileage and cut it too close.
 Your fuel light came on.
 And now you're in the middle of nowhere, with no idea how far it is to the next gas station.
 What do you do?

 "The first step is, repeat after me: 'Our father, who art in heaven ... ,' " AAA Technical Services Manager Michael Calkins suggested in jest.

 But once you're done praying and/or panicking, it's time to dab the sweat off your forehead, let the blood flow back into your white knuckles and make some rational decisions.
-We consulted automotive experts at AAA and Universal Technical Institute to compile a list of best practices when you're running on empty with no filling station in sight.
+We consulted automotive experts at AAA and Universal Technical Institute to compile a list of best practices while on the road when you're running on empty with no fuel pump in sight.
 Some of these may seem like common sense, but in an informal survey of even our automotive-savvy team members here at Cars.com, there were plenty of misconceptions.

 Here are six things you should do when running out of gas:

-Calkins said the first thing you should do is pull over and locate the nearest gas station using your car's navigation system or your smartphone (AAA has an app for that).
+Calkins said the first thing you should do is pull over and locate the nearest gas station using your vehicle's navigation system or your smartphone (AAA has an app for that).

 3. 86 the A/C